Keesja Gofers

+Water polo career

 Gofers won the silver medal at the 2013 World Aquatics Championships in Barcelona, Spain, and the bronze medal at the 2019 World Aquatics Championships in Gwangju, South Korea.

-She competed at the 2016 Summer Olympics.
+She competed at the 2016 Summer Olympics and the Tokyo 2020 Olympics.

-Gofers was a member of the Australian Stingrays squad that competed at the Tokyo 2020 Olympics.
-The head coach was Predrag Mihailović.
-By finishing second in their pool, the Aussie Stingers went through to the quarterfinals.
-They were beaten 8-9 by Russia and therefore did not compete for an Olympic medal.
-Australia at the 2020 Summer Olympics details the team's performance in depth.
+In the 2020 Summer Olympics, the Australian Stingers went through to the quarterfinals by finishing second in their pool.
+They were beaten 8–9 by Russia and therefore did not compete for an Olympic medal.

+Gofers was part of the Australian Stingers team that won a silver medal at the Paris 2024 Summer Olympics.

 Personal life

 Keesja Gofers is the sister of Australian Water Polo player Taniele Gofers and Australian Handball player Allira Hudson-Gofers.